yjumpzhighy/vlm-action/explore/maskgit.md

 - iteration decode. to follow the training task, still use predict masked patches method to gradually generate images in this way, it is much faster than token-by-token generative
 - inpainting
-- class conditional image manipulation
+- class conditional image manipulation, the bounding box region as the input of initial mask to the iterative decoding algorithm